 A successful Equal Opportunities Policy requires strong and positive support from parents and guardians, and full acceptance of the School's ethos of tolerance and respect.
-Staff at the School, particularly those working at a management level, have a specific responsibility to set an appropriate standard of behaviour, to lead by example and to promote the aims and objectives of the School with regard to equal opportunities.
+All staff at the School, have a specific responsibility to set an appropriate standard of behaviour, to lead by example and to promote the aims and objectives of the School with regard to equal opportunities.

-This policy has been prepared to meet the School's obligations under the:
+This policy has been drafted to meet the School's obligations under the:

-- Equality Act 2010 - Statutory Framework of the Early Years Foundation Stage 2017 - Children and Families Act 2014 - Education (Independent School Standards) Regulations 2014.
+- 1. Equality Act 2010 - 2.
+Statutory Framework of the Early Years Foundation Stage 2017 - 3.
+Children and Families Act 2014 - 4.
+Education (Independent School Standards) Regulations 2014.